Psetty97/Coupled-Structural-Acoustic-Simulation/4_Cube_BEMPP_X_Normal_Vel/README.md

   Contains the Abaqus model input files defining the vibrating cube and its external boundary mesh (`outer_infinite`) used for acoustic radiation.

 - `RUN/`
   Includes **Jupyter Notebooks** that implement BEM-based simulation using **BEMPP**.
-These scripts load surface velocity boundary conditions (e.g., from MBS in Simpack) and compute the resulting far-field acoustic pressure.
+These scripts load surface velocity boundary conditions (e.g., from MBS in Simpack or FEM in Abaqus) and compute the resulting far-field acoustic pressure.

 ## 🎯 Simulation Objective